jckuri/Control_and_Trajectory_Tracking/README.md

 # Known Bugs

+The car location is unknown.
+So, I had to send it.

-1. Spirals and waypoints disappear and reappear in a discontinuous way, causing disorientation in the self-driving car.
+Spirals and waypoints disappear and reappear in a discontinuous way, causing disorientation in the self-driving car.

-2. List index error when drawing spirals.
-3. Division by zero when waypoints gather to the same location.
+Division by zero when waypoints gather to the same location.

+List index error when drawing spirals.